July 4, 2024 easy tips to save a dying orchid

 Yellow Leaves

 Cause: Overwatering or too much direct sunlight.
-Overwatering suffocates roots, leading to yellowing leaves, while direct sunlight can scorch them.
+Overwatering suffocates the roots which leads to yellowing leaves.
+Direct sunlight can burn them too causing them to turn yellow.

-Solution: Adjust watering schedule and relocate to a spot with indirect light.
-Check the potting mix dries out between waterings and avoid placing the orchid in direct sun.
+Solution: Adjust your watering schedule and move the orchid to a spot with indirect light.
+Check the potting mix dries out between waterings and avoid putting the orchid in direct sun.

 Dropping Buds

 Cause: Sudden temperature changes or low humidity.
-Fluctuations in temperature can shock the plant and low humidity can cause buds to dry out and fall.
+The temperature fluctuating can shock the plant and low humidity can cause buds to dry out and fall off.
+See this guide for why the flower are falling off your orchid.

-Solution: Maintain consistent temperature and increase humidity.
-Use a humidifier or humidity tray and keep the orchid in a stable environment.
+Solution: Keep the temperature as consistent as possible and increase the humidity.
+Use a humidifier or humidity tray if necessary and keep the orchid in an environment where it won’t be subjected to fluctuations or changes.

 Root Rot

 Cause: Overwatering or poor drainage.
-Roots need air to survive and too much water can lead to rot.
+Roots need air to survive and too much water can result in rot.

-Solution: Trim affected roots and repot in fresh mix with proper drainage.
-Use a well draining orchid mix and a pot with drainage holes.
+Solution: Trim the affected roots and repot in fresh mix with proper drainage.
+Use a well draining orchid mix and a pot with good drainage holes.

 Orchid Care Table